Dog rescued from Springfield house fire on Leavitt Street

 SPRINGFIELD, Mass.
-(WWLP) – The Springfield fire department responded to a working fire early this morning in the area of Leavitt Street.
+(WWLP) – The Springfield Fire Department responded to a working fire early Friday morning in the area of Leavitt Street.

 There were extensive damages to the side of the home, and the Springfield fire department says there are no reported injuries from the fire.
 The occupants of the home were not there at the time of the fire.